RaphaelEjike/Tackling_Phishing_Threats/README.md

 ### How to Block Risky or Newly Registered Domains

-1. Risk Assessment: Use threat intelligence to identify and block access to domains that are considered risky.
-2. New Domain Blocking: Automatically block access to newly registered domains until they are verified as safe.
+i) Risk Assessment: Use threat intelligence to identify and block access to domains that are considered risky. ii) New Domain Blocking: Automatically block access to newly registered domains until they are verified as safe.

 ### Conclusion
 Implementing DNS Filtering through domain-based blacklisting and whitelisting, as well as blocking access to risky or newly registered domains, is essential for protecting your organization from phishing and other cyber threats.